FRS glossary

 Vesting

 The minimum years of service required to be entitled to a future pension benefit.
-Pre-2011 FRS Special Risk enrollees vest at 6 years; post-2011 enrollees vest at 8 years.
+Pre-2011 FRS enrollees vest at 6 years; post-2011 enrollees vest at 8 years.
+The same thresholds apply to both Special Risk and Regular Class members.

 Enrollment Era